 What Temperature Should a Baby Sleep In?

-How Should I Dress My Baby to Sleep?
+How Should I Dress My Baby for Sleep?

 It’s much easier for your baby to adapt to a cooler climate (with proper clothing or coverings) than it is for them to get comfortable being too warm.